Father of Heritage Interpretation

-The interpretation work we do at HDC is based on the inspirational writings of the father of heritage interpretation, Freeman Tilden.
+The heritage interpretation work we do at HDC International is based on the inspirational writings of the father of heritage interpretation, Freeman Tilden.

 Freeman Tilden was born in Malden in Massachusetts in 1883.
 He began his writing as a book reviewer for his father's newspaper.
 Later, he worked as a reporter for newspapers in Boston, New York and Charleston before settling down to write novels and plays.

-As a writer Freeman Tilden was able to travel around the world, however in 1940s, Tilden tired of writing fiction, and with the encouragement of Director Newton B. Drury, began to write about the National Parks in the USA.
+As a writer Freeman Tilden was able to travel around the world, however in the 1940s, Tilden tired of writing fiction, and with the encouragement of director Newton B. Drury, began to write about the National Parks in the USA.

-Arguably Freeman Tildens most important and influential work was "Interpreting Our Heritage", published in 1957.
+Arguably Freeman Tilden's most important and influential work was "Interpreting Our Heritage"

 In 1962 Freeman Tilden received the Pugsley Medal, “For providing through his discerning observations, penetrating analyses and distinguished writing, a nationwide understanding of the purposes and objectives of national and state parks and the principles relating to their selection, establishment, use, and management.”